itrascastro/rgardler.github.io/_posts/2015-07-20-adding-github-forkme-in-css-to-jekyll-site.md

 ---
 layout: post
-title: Adding a CSS GitHUb Ribbon to a Jekyll Site
+title: Adding a CSS GitHub Ribbon to a Jekyll Site
 tags: [jekyll, css]
 ---